She Cried No: Plot

 Prosecuting Scott proves to be difficult, because she does not have any evidence.
 She receives no support from her friends and fellow students either, who think she led him on and was asking for it.
-When Scott starts to threaten her and students start bullying her, she considers pulling back from prosecuting.
+However, Melissa starts seeing "Scott Baker is a rapist" graffitied in lipstick on mirrors all over the campus and wonders who is doing it.
+When Scott starts to threaten her and his frat brothers start bullying her, she considers pulling back from prosecuting.
 However, fed up with being scared, she decides not to give up, but Scott manipulates the jury and is found not guilty.
 Devastated by the results, Melissa attempts to move on with her life, wanting to put the rape behind her.
-Michael, however, is determined to help her and finds photos taken the night of the party (as she is fleeing from the room) proving Melissa was right all along.
-He gets into a fight with Scott for raping his sister and announces he is leaving the fraternity.
+Michael is determined to help her and asks Leland, his frat brother who takes pictures and records video of all the parties, to look at pictures from that night.
+They find a photo of her holding her ripped shirt together and fleeing down the stairs.
+Afterwards, Michael gets into a fight with Scott for raping his sister and states he is leaving the fraternity.

-Meanwhile, Melissa starts receiving support from other students.
-Courtney, a promiscuous girl, admits to her that she was raped by Scott as well but did not have the courage to say something.
-At Michael's going away party, Scott and the rest of his fraternity brothers force him to drink excessively (possibly as retribution for sticking up for Melissa), causing him to severely black out and be hospitalized, though he survives.
-This inspires Melissa to fight back so she starts to collect evidence against Scott and is successful in gaining much video footage, that was taken the night of the party and various other times in the frat house that shows his true nature, from Leland (Michael's best friend, the frat camera man, who is also considering leaving the fraternity after Michael's hospitalization).
-She gives Scott one chance to come clean, and when he does not take it, she publicizes the footage by airing it on TV, showing what kind of person he truly is.
+Melissa starts receiving support from other students.
+Courtney approaches her, admitting that she was the one writing in lipstick and tells her she was raped by Scott too, but didn't want to believe it until Melissa came forward.
+At Michael's going away party, all of the fraternity members force him to drink excessively (possibly as retribution for sticking up for Melissa).
+Leland tries to stop them, but Scott shuts his protests down.
+Michael is dumped in front of his girlfriend’s house, severely blacked out and then hospitalized for alcohol poisoning, though he survives.
+This inspires Melissa to fight back and with Leland’s help (due to his guilt about Michael’s hospitalization), she starts to collect evidence against Scott and is successful in gaining video footage that shows his true nature.
+Despite Michael's protests, Melissa gives Scott one chance to come clean.
+When he doesn't take it, she publicizes the footage by airing it on TV, showing what kind of person he truly is.
 Afterwards, Scott becomes alienated, Kellie apologizes to Melissa for not being there for her, and Jordan finally shares her rape story with Melissa before telling her that she plans to reapply for the next semester.

-As the film ends, Scott's fraternity house is being shut down, apparently, the fraternity's charter having been revoked for the consumption of alcohol on their premises.
-Scott is re-tried for the rape of Melissa Connell and accessory to rape of other females that came forward.
-Along with some of the frat brothers who also were claimed to have raped some of the female college students.
-Scott was tried and convicted of rape in the second degree against Melissa Connell and sentenced to 25 years to life.
+As the film ends, Scott's fraternity house is being shut down, the fraternity's charter having been revoked for recording consumption of alcohol on their premises.